Way05/Rice-Discord-Bot/README.md

 Custom discord bot for our server.

 Built with Discord.py.
-Uses Gemini API, yfinance
+Uses Gemini API, aioSQLite, yfinance